“Don’t underestimate the value of doing nothing, of just going along, listening to all the things you can’t hear, and not bothering."

 ― Winnie the Pooh

-The holiday season is meant to be a time for relaxation.
-As we approach the end, I wonder how many of us feel truly refreshed.
+The summertime is meant to be a time for relaxation.
+As we approach the mid-point, I wonder how many of us feel truly refreshed.
 No matter what time of year, stress can get the better of us.
 It can feel as if we’re whirling around, from one project or problem to another, our cluttered mind constantly racing.

 How can we regain control and get clarity?
 There are many ways to relax and refocus and I’ve chosen four that work for me.